alanyuma/waedd-material-design/pyBLS/README.md

 - short_location_names = bool; removes the state from the coumn names to shorten the length.
 Default=`True`
 - index_color = str; the color to apply to the index column and header row.
 Default=`None`
 - descending = bool; changes indexes to sort on descending if True.
-Default=`False` Returns plotly.graph_object.Figure() object.
+Default=`False`
+- index_label = str; adds a custom index label to the index column in a table.
+Default='' Returns plotly.graph_object.Figure() object.

 ```python